claranet/cloud-deploy-docs/source/rst/scripts.rst

     .. figure:: /images/bootstrap_workflow.png

-    - **buildpack**: Script executed on Ghost when deploying a new version of a module (new package).
+    - **buildpack**: Script executed on Cloud Deploy when deploying a new version of a module (new package).
 This script will prepare the git repository before making the archive package which will be pushed on S3.
 Every external dependencies required by the application **must** be resolved in this script.

     - **pre_deploy**: Script executed on every instance when deploying a module package.
 This script will prepare the target instance *before* symbolic link swap.
 This script **must not** depend on external resources (no internet call, no package install, no downloads).

     - **post_deploy**: Script executed on every instance when deploying a module package.
 This script will prepare the target instance *after* symbolic link swap.
 This script **must not** depend on external resources (no internet call, no package install, no downloads).

-    - **after_all_deploy**: Script executed on Ghost when deploying a new version of a module (new package).
+    - **after_all_deploy**: Script executed on Cloud Deploy when deploying a new version of a module (new package).
 This script is executed after the package deployment on every instance of the current application.

     .. figure:: /images/deploy_workflow.png